Waitin’ for My (Green) Man

 The other enduring topic of fascination is that scrupulous compliance at the lights, by all modes — but most noteworthy, in my mind, with the pedestrians.
 I watched this chap below sit at a empty intersection on a cold winter’s morning, one that I would have dashed across as no cars were coming (given the cold I may have dashed across with cars coming); but for him, it just seemed a good moment to stop and reflect on something (he could, of course, have just been thinking, “when will this damn light change,” but I somehow doubted it).

 After a day or so in Copenhagen, I quickly found my own normal behavior adjusting.
 I too became one of those hardy, stalwart Danes, waiting patiently at the light.
 When I did notice jaywalking, it suddenly seemed somehow inappropriate, and when someone, as the person did below, trundled across in full view of the red man, I could sense a collective unease from the other pedestrians.
 Typically this seemed to reveal the offender as a tourist.
 Or maybe they would just regard the jaywalker with a touch of concern, the way it was anecdotally told to me by a queuing theorist: One day, a line of cars sat waiting for a ferry in Denmark.
 Someone came driving up alongside the queue, in the shoulder, essentially cutting in front of everyone else.
 The typical response from the waiting drivers: Oh, something terrible must have happened to that person to make them act that way.

 This entry was posted on Tuesday, August 19th, 2008 at 4:02 pm and is filed under Cities, Cyclists, Traffic Culture, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.